Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/03-Arrays-Loops-Dictionaries/README.md

 ![dictionary](assets/dictionary.png)

 <aside class="notes">
-Keys are unique.

-The same key can't appear more than once in a dictionary.
+Keys are unique, they can't appear more than once in a dictionary.

 All keys have to be of the same type and all values have to be of the same type.